Anahila Kanongata'a: First term, 2017-2020

+Second term, 2020-2023

 In the 2020 New Zealand general election, Kanongata'a contested the Papakura electorate, challenging Judith Collins, the Leader of the Opposition.
 Kanongata'a-Suisuiki lost to Collins by a final margin of 5,583 votes.
 However, she returned to Parliament on the Labour Party list.
 In her second term, she served on the environment committee and the social services committee.

 A second member's bill in Kanongata'a's name was drawn in June 2020.
 The District Court (Protection of Judgment Debtors with Disabilities) Amendment Bill proposed a prohibition on the seizure of items from judgment debtors with disabilities if those items are necessary for their care, support or independence.
 The bill passed its third reading unanimously on 30 June 2021.
 Another judgment debtors bill in Kanongata'a's name was drawn on 27 July 2023.
 The District Court (Protecting Judgment Debtors on Main Benefit) Amendment Bill did not complete its first reading before the House rose for the 2023 general election, in which Kanonga'ata was not re-elected; it was subsequently transferred to Duncan Webb.

 In March 2021, Kanongata'a voted against the proposed Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022, claiming that the creation of safe areas around abortion providers amounted to the "erosion of freedom of expression".
 She also voted against the bill during its second and third readings in 2022.

 In January 2022, with colleague Jenny Salesa, Kanonga'ata set up the Aotearoa Tonga Relief Committee to support the response to the 2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami.

 During the 2023 New Zealand general election, Kanonga'ata contested the Papakura electorate a second time but failed to unseat National MP Judith Collins, who won by a margin of 13,519 votes.
 Ranked 34 on the Labour Party list, she was not returned to Parliament due to Labour's poorer result than at the previous election.